feathersjs/docs/scaling/readme.md

 ## Cluster configuration

 [Cluster](https://nodejs.org/api/cluster.html) support is built into core NodeJS.
 Since NodeJS is single threaded, clustering allows you to easily distribute application requests among multiple child processes (and multiple threads).
-Clustering is a good choice when running feathers in multi-core environments.
+Clustering is a good choice when running feathers in a multi-core environment.

 Below is an example of adding clustering to feathers with the `feathers-socketio` provider.
 By default, websocket connections begin via a handshake of multiple HTTP requests and are upgraded to the websocket protocol.
 However, when clustering is enabled, the same worker will not process all HTTP requests for a handshake, leading to HTTP 400 errors.
 To ensure a successful handshake, force a single worker to process the handshake by disabling the http transport and exclusively using the `websocket` transport.